Conjecturing-Based Discovery of Patterns in Data: Conclusions

 \section{Conclusions}

-We have demonstrated that automated search for conjectured feature-relations can enhance existing learning algorithms.
+We have demonstrated that automated search for conjectured feature-relations can {support learning from data}.
 The discovery of these kinds of feature relationships can also initiate new collaboration with domain scientists and lead to new scientific knowledge.

 Our \textsc{Conjecturing} framework was able to recover the functional form for gravity with only the measured force, masses, and distance.
-The framework also recovered a hidden interaction between price per square foot, square footage, and price in real estate data that leads to improved classification performance.
+The framework also recovered a hidden interaction between price per square foot, square footage, and price in real estate data.
 Using synthetic patient-level COVID-19 data, the framework produced conjectures that provide insight into the risk of death.

 The current version of \textsc{Conjecturing} requires that conjectures are true for every example.
-Future research will adjust the algorithm to better handle noisy data by generating conjectures that do not necessarily hold for all examples.
+Future research will {further investigate the ability of the framework to handle noisy data and investigate adjustments to} the algorithm to better handle noisy data such as generating conjectures that do not necessarily hold for all examples.
 If the handling of noise can be improved, then \textsc{Conjecturing} may be able to be adapted to support predictive modeling efforts.

+{As indicated by the motivating examples from graph theory, it can be desirable to retain multiple bounds or conditions produced by conjecturing because different conjectures might be better descriptions of system behavior for certain examples and not others.
+In most of the experiments reported here, we evaluated conjectures as if they were each an entire model of the system and used standard ways of evaluating them.
+Additional metrics besides those considered in this work might also be helpful in evaluating conjectures.
+An interesting and important avenue of future research is how to better evaluate the ability of groups of conjectures to model system behavior.}

 If the \textsc{Conjecturing} framework can provide functional relationships without constants of proportionality, the constant can be determined using regression with the original data.
 Suppose that the \textsc{Conjecturing} framework indicates a relationship between the response $y$ and predictors $x$ of the form $y \leq b_1 f(x)$ for an unknown constant $b_1$.
 A regression model can be fit of the form $\hat{y} = b_0 + b_1 f(x)$ using the data $(x_i, y_i)$, $i=1,\ldots,n$.
-The best strategy for determining constants of proportionality is another avenue for future research.
+The best strategy for determining constants of proportionality is another avenue for future research. { Constants can provide unit consistency to conjectures.
+A method to search for unit consistent constants could facilitate the selection of meaningful conjectures.}

 Another area for potential research involves the so-called $p >> n$ problem.
 That is, if the number of features is larger than the number of observations, then there are insufficient degrees of freedom to estimate a linear model with all $p$ features or any more complex model.
 In such situations, feature and/or model selection tools are needed to search over potentially large model spaces.
 As desired model complexity increases (e.g. consideration of interaction terms), searching over such large model spaces can become computationally prohibitive.
 For instance, suppose an investigator seeks to identify a model by selecting the ``best'' subset from among 10 features and their associated 45 two-way interactions.
 In this example, simply considering models with only 10 variables requires searching over a model space larger than 2.9 billion.
 Future research will investigate the ability of the \textsc{Conjecturing} framework to simplify model spaces and hence, provide a mechanism for a more expeditious search of plausible models.